 N.B.
 The exception to this process will be in those cases of known FGM where there is a mandatory requirement for the teacher to report directly to the police.
+The DSL should also be made aware.

 CONFIDENTIALITY

 - We maintain that all matters relating to child protection are to be treated as confidential and only shared as per the 'Information Sharing Advice for Practitioners' (DfE 2015) guidance. - There is a lawful basis for child protection concerns to be shared with agencies who have a statutory duty for child protection. - Information will be shared with individuals within the school who 'need to know'. - All staff are aware that they cannot promise a child to keep a disclosure confidential. - Disciplinary action will be considered for any breach of confidentiality.